 Hours and minutes are each 2-digit fields.
 AM or PM designation needs to be indicated.
+Hours permissible range: 1 to 12 Minutes permissible range: 0 to 59

 Again, data for Questions 15 and 16 should be visually compared for consistency of times and AM/PM designations.
 Inconsistencies must be rectified at the time of the interview.
 It is possible that someone may actually sleep during the day so care must be taken when checking the consistency to get AM/PM designations correct.